 Subsequent week, saw Kingfisher male mate with Mahaveer female, and she gave a litter towards the end of summers of 2016.
 It is predicted that Kingfisher should be able to save his cubs from Mahaveer who in the past has not been a good mother, though a great Tigress.
 Her past litter with Umarpani male did not survive.

 The best was saved towards the end of the season.
-This time it was the Minkur anicut which became the Tiger station.
+This time it was the Minkur anicut that became the Tiger station.
 Umarpani male, Link 7 male, and Bheema chose to be present at this depleting water hole on the same day at different times of the day and at different locations in Minkur.

 With park scheduled to reopen in less than 10 days, all the Tiger lovers of Kanha have their fingers crossed.
 Everyone has his favorite Tiger.
 And everyone is hoping that their favorite male Tiger is alive when the park reopens in October.
 I am eagerly looking forward to my favorite, the Umarpani male.

 Last one year provided me some amazing sightings of Umarpani male, Bheema, and Kingfisher.
 But i am yet to see the Chotta Munna, a.k.a.
 Link 7, the son of Munna.
 I am very eager to capture him on my lens because firstly it will complete my collection of male Tigers of Mukki.
-And secondly i have been fortunate to click Link 7’s father Munna, and his grand father too, the famous limping male.
+And secondly, i have been fortunate to click Link 7’s father Munna, and his grand father too, the famous limping male.
 So getting Link 7 male will give me 3 generations of one line of Tigers of Kanha.

 See you soon, you Males of Mukki, or should i say handsome hunks of Kanha.